Berg Lake- Mastering a Plan

 Robson Pass 23 km

-Hiker level: (somewhat) Experienced
+Hiker level: moderate to (somewhat) Experienced

 On this hike there is a series of switchbacks between Whitehorn and Rearguard which are quite daunting.
 That being said, when hiking down last time, I met a series of hikers between the ages of 65 and 72 of moderate fitness level who were doing the trail over 7 days.
 So it is definitely doable.
 Once you're past Rearguard it's pretty much a walk in the park... literally.
 I also have met a 6 year old and 8 year old who made the entire trip plus additional kilometres day hiking, but these kids were pretty much born hiking.
 To be honest, I fully believe that Gaia would not have been able to do the entire trip there and back and enjoy it.